 Give as good as you get:

 Today, we find many brands and companies using ethics as a means of differentiation, the "good brand" versus the "bad brand" so to speak.
 In the future, as consumers increasingly call the shots, being an ethical brand simply will become the minimum cost of doing business and will not constitute a point of difference between one brand and another.
 In short, unethical brands will be driven into extinction.
-This chapter deals with preservation of brand as species.
+This chapter deals with the preservation of brand as species.

 Given the enormous cultural and individual influences, variations, and misinterpretations of even just the definition of the word ethics, a discussion of "ethics" can easily break down.
 Heightening this complexity is its use within the context of business in a free-market economy.
 Apart from good corporate citizenship, I submit that the truest measure of ethics is and will continue to be the degree to which a brand or product satisfies a real versus a fabricated consumer need and reflects contemporary culture.

-However, to the degree that we allow ourselves to confuse brand identity with cultural authenticity and ethics, we become player in a potentially dangerous game of imperialistic branding and cultural abdication.
+However, to the degree that we allow ourselves to confuse brand identity with cultural authenticity and ethics, we become a player in a potentially dangerous game of imperialistic branding and cultural abdication.
 Together these two killers could spell the death of free will, tradition, and soul.
 It is no less than the best of what it means to be human that is at stake.

 The lesson we can learn from ethics is: Keep your eye on the bottom line, but remember to be good-with good being defined not only in terms of consumer satisfaction with your product/brand but also by the acuity with which you perceive and honor consumers' authentic needs.
 Yes, do the right thing to survive.
 But don't count on just being good as enough to propel and differentiate your brand.
 Being good soon will be the norm, the minimum cost of entry.
 In the area of business ethics, the consumers' role and rights will become increasingly apparent as consumers become more and better equipped to express their approval or disapproval.

-Along with the benefits they will enjoy in this new era of consumer/brand collaboration, consumers now also will be held partially to blame of several obese teens against McDonald's lost, but the incendiary documentary film it inspired, 'Super Size Me', was a resounding success both as a film (it won at Sundance) and as a vehicle for imposing "Brand Conscience" (subsequent to the film, McDonald's did away with its "Superized" portions and introduced healthy alternatives, such as McSalads).
+Along with the benefits they will enjoy in this new era of consumer/brand collaboration, consumers now also will be held partially to blame of several obese teens against McDonald's lost, but the incendiary documentary film it inspired, 'Super Size Me', was a resounding success both as a film (it won at Sundance) and as a vehicle for imposing "Brand Conscience" (subsequent to the film, McDonald's did away with its "Supersized" portions and introduced healthy alternatives, such as McSalads).
 'Thank You for Smoking', a new film based on a parody of public relations and lobbying is bound to have similar effects.
 Smarter consumers demand more ethical brands.
 It's that simple.
 The jig is up.

 Yet there still are many companies and governmental agencies that pay vast sums of money to create consumer crisis-control programs.
 Why not invest in doing what's right the first time?

 What's most important here is understanding the difference between practicing business ethics and ethical branding.
 Being a truly ethical brand and using ethics as a marketing device are two very different things.
-For example, renowned luxury watch brand Baume and Mercier teamed up with Kiefer Sutherland, fusing Kiefer's celebrity, Baume & Mercier's luxury, and no fewer than three important causes-curing cancer, caring for children, and protecting the environment-in order to promote watch sales.
+For example, renowned luxury watch brand Baume and Mercier teamed up with Kiefer Sutherland, fusing Kiefer's celebrity, Baume & Mercier's luxury, and no fewer than three important causes-curing cancer, caring for children, and protecting the environment in order to promote watch sales.
 This is all well and good.
 But does it say anything about the quality of the brand?
 Or does it suggest that the brand is doing the right thing for the wrong reasons?
 Does it mean that the brand, because of its enhanced image, will be able to charge consumers more so that Baume & Mercier can donate funds back to arguably good charities?
-Is it the equivalent of marking goods up an additional 80 per cent so that you can discount them by 60 per cent?
+Is it the equivalent of marking goods up an additional 80 percent so that you can discount them by 60 percent?
 For the time being, the answers to these questions probably don't matter much.
 At least charities are benefiting.
 And whether or not brands that donate to charity are being altruistic or manipulative, at least good causes are reaping the rewards.

 Yet, while nobody can argue against altruism, from a branding perspective, altruism used as a method of differentiation is not a long-term marketing strategy.
 For one thing, it lacks propriety.
 There is little barrier to entry.